From: blackie

 Date: 06-28-2007, 04:28 PM (4 of 4)

+Yet, I don't go thru the trouble of hooping and darning, my hubby gets a scrap piece of another pair of jeans long gone, with a satin stitch around it.
 I have done exactly that kind of patch, and it did hold up.
 I think it has a lot to do with the looseness of the weave, for one.
 Whatever works, eh?
+And you're welcome, Marty! see the mundane life of a housewife.

 User: blackie

-Member since: 03-31-2004
+Member since: 03-31-2004 Total posts: 594 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-22740.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-22740.html